Enigma, Georgia

 Enigma is a town in Berrien County, Georgia, United States.
 The population was 1,278 at the 2010 census, and 1,058 in 2020.
-The origin of the name "Enigma" is obscure; the name is itself an enigma.
 Enigma has frequently been noted on lists of unusual place names.

 History

 Enigma is a small town in South Georgia located in the northwest tip of Berrien County, 9 mi east of Tifton, on U.S. Highway 82.
 The town was founded between 1876 and 1880 by John A. Ball.
 It was not initially named "Enigma".
 Originally a settlement, it was commonly referred to as "Gunn and Weston" until Ball decided he wanted a real name for this town.
 Two names, "Lax" and "Enigma", were proposed to state officials for review.
 Lax was already taken by another nearby settlement, and so "Enigma" became the official name.
 Enigma is an odd name for a town; by definition it means a puzzle or mystery.
 Ball said, "It was a puzzle what to name it anyway."
 The town was incorporated on August 21, 1906.